Skip to main content

 • “Hardest part was how distracting the graphics were.”

-• “You can definitely tell there's a lot of effort and resources put into it but I feel like they sacrificed a major aspect of the game which is the very core of what the gameplay is: which is music + beatmaps in exchange for aesthetic.”
+• “You can definitely tell there's a lot of effort and resources put into it but I feel like they sacrificed a major aspect of the game which is the very core of what the gameplay is: music + beatmaps in exchange for aesthetic.”

-• “For starters, despite the visuals, it's just boring story wise; I've probably seen all I can see when it comes to dumb little plots that shouldn't be taken seriously, but this one just doesn't stand up there with the dumbest of fun.”
+• “For starters, despite the visuals, it's just boring story wise; I've probably seen all I can see when it comes to dumb little plots that shouldn't be taken seriously, but this one just doesn't stand up with the dumbest of fun.”

 • humor